Non-Pathogenic Microorganisms (and their extracts)

 GUIDELINES FOR IMPORTATION #1116

-Microorganisms are potentially subject to U.S. Department of Agriculture (USDA) regulations and must be cleared by USDA inspectors at the port of arrival before entry into the United States is authorized.
+Microorganisms are potentially subject to U.S. Department of Agriculture (USDA) regulations and must be cleared by CBP inspectors at the port of arrival before entry into the United States is authorized.
 A USDA permit is required for any microorganism that is known to cause infectious, contagious, or communicable diseases of livestock or poultry.
-However, non-pathogenic or inactivated bacteria, viruses, algae, or yeast (fungi) or non-infectious genetic material may be imported into the country, or transported interstate without USDA veterinary permit restrictions.
+However, non-pathogenic bacteria, viruses, algae, or yeast (fungi) may be imported into the country without USDA veterinary restrictions.

 A USDA veterinary import permit will not be required for specimens if the following is provided in the shipping documents: